Skip to main content Accessibility information

 1. Please park in the East car park - free on moving in day

-2. Resident to report to the Octagon - Student Ambassadors will be on hand to direct you
+2. Report to the Octagon - Student Ambassadors will be on hand to direct you

 4. Make your way back to your car and then drive around the campus to your dedicated Hall or House and unload